nobody43/zabbix-mini-IPMI/README.md

 Only answers to `temp.cpu[max]`, core temperatures are sent with zabbix-sender.

 ### zabbix-ohmr-wrapper.py
+CPU, GPU and motherboard temperature, fan speed and voltage monitoring for Windows.<br />
+Always answers to `temp.cpu[max]`, others are sent with zabbix-sender.

 ## Installation
 As prerequisites you need `python34`, `lm-sensors`, `smartmontools`, `sudo` and `zabbix-sender` packages. `python3` meta-package would also be good as scripts answer to `python3` command.<br />